 Region: This selection is a drop-down box, which allows user to select the country for which the VoIP device must work.
 When a country is selected, the country parameters are automatically loaded.

-Voice QoS, : Differentiated Services Code Point (DSCP), it is the first 6 bits in the ToS byte.
-DSCP Marking allows users to assign specific application traffic to be executed in priority by the next Router based on the DSCP value.
-See Table 4.
-The DSCP Mapping Table.
+Voice QoS, DSCP Marking: Differentiated Services Code Point (DSCP), it is the first 6 bits in the ToS byte.
+DSCP Marking allows users to classify traffic based on DSCP value and send packets to next Router.